Alternatives to studying abroad during the pandemic

 Here are a few cards that we recommend for those studying abroad:

 - The United℠ Explorer Card offers a $0 annual fee for the first year, then an annual fee of $95 per year after that.
-You can also earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months from account opening, 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
+You can also earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months your account is open , 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
 There are also no foreign transaction fees on this card.

 - The American Express® Gold Card offers a welcome bonus of 60,000 Membership Rewards® points after spending $4,000 on purchases in the first 6 months of account opening.
 You’ll earn 4X points at restaurants worldwide and 4X points at U.S. supermarkets (on up to $25,000 in purchases per calendar year; then 1X).
-The card has no foreign transaction fees (see rates & fees) and you’ll also enjoy up to a $100 airline fee credit per calendar year for incidental fees at one selected airline.
+The card has no foreign transaction fees (see rates & fees).

 While having a travel card is great for earning points and travel rewards, it’s also a smart way to build credit.
 A positive credit history can be important to potential employers when students graduate from college.
 It can also play a part in getting approved for an apartment or buying that first car.
 Building credit early can open the door to much more than making purchases, and starting young helps build a strong credit history.